Take a tour of a large Southern front porch Christmas decorations with festive red and green and a sprinkling of snowy white.

 I’m so excited to be participating in the annual Christmas Porches Tour, hosted by Amy from Atta Girl Says!
 If you’re in need of outdoor Christmas decorating inspiration, you’ve come to the right place!
 Scroll down below for links to everyone’s Christmas porches.

-It doesn’t take a lot of fussy decorations to create a festive front porch that will welcome your guests in true Christmas fashion!
+It doesn’t take a lot of fussy decorations to create a festive eye catching front porch that will welcome your guests in true Christmas fashion!
 I like to make sure that the colors and types of decorations that I use on my porch reflect what I’ve used on the inside of the house.
-So this year, you’ll find lots of red and sagey greens with a sprinkling of snowy white on the porch.
+So this year, you’ll find lots of reds and sage greens with a sprinkling of pretty snowy white on the porch.

-I’m a big fan of symmetry, so each end of our porch holds a pair of Adirondack gliders and a black bench filled with neutral cushions.
+I’m a big fan of symmetry, so each end of our porch holds a pair of Adirondack glider chairs and a black bench filled with neutral cushions.

 Instead of adding seasonal pillows to the benches, I opted for displaying a wreath, dressed with the same ribbon as the bows on the outdoor lights that hang beside the front door, and a cozy sherpa fleece lined blanket.

 Having been raised in Wisconsin, where they have more snow than they know what to do with, my husband doesn’t get excited about snow like this Southern born and bred girl does!
-Anytime we are fortunate to have a beautiful snowfall, I do my best to convince him to wrap up in blankets and join me on the gliders with a cup of hot cocoa to breath in the crisp air and enjoy the hushed quiet that comes with a blanket of new fallen snow.
+Anytime we are fortunate to have a beautiful winter snowfall, I do my best to convince him to wrap up in blankets and join me on the gliders with a cup of hot cocoa to breathe in the crisp air.
+I love to enjoy the hushed quiet that comes with a blanket of new fallen snow.

 Thank you for stopping by today – I hope you enjoyed the tour!
 Follow the links below for the full Christmas porch tour lineup, featuring 18 home decor bloggers.
 Be sure to visit everyone for lots of ideas to add festive touches to your porch and other outdoor spaces.